wp-plugins/ad-inserter/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LHGZEMRTR7WB4
 Tags: adsense, amazon, ad, ads, html, javascript, php, code, widget, sidebar, rotating, banner, contextual Requires at least: 3.0
-Tested up to: 3.8
+Tested up to: 3.8.1
 Stable tag: 1.3.3
 License: GPLv3

-Integrate any HTML/Javascript/PHP code into Wordpress.
+Insert any HTML/Javascript/PHP code into Wordpress.
 Perfect for AdSense or contextual Amazon ads.
+16 code blocks, many display options.

 == Description ==

-An elegant solution to put any ad into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML/Javascript/PHP code and select where and how you want to display it (including widgets).
-You can also use {category}, {short_category}, {title}, {short_title}, {tag}, {smart_tag} or {search_query} tags to get actual post data.
-To rotate different ad versions separate them with |rotate|.
-Manual insertion is also possible with {adinserter AD_NAME} or {adinserter AD_NUMBER} tag.
+A simple solution to insert any ad code into Wordpress. **Perfect for AdSense or contextual Amazon ads.** Simply enter any HTML/Javascript/PHP code and select where and how you want to display it (including widgets).

 Display Options:

-*   Display ad Before Content (before post text)
+*   Display ad Before Content (before post or page text)
 *   Display ad Before Selected Paragraph (0 means random paragraph):
-*   Display ad After Content (after post text)
+*   Display ad After Content (after post or page text)
 *   Display ad Before Title (does not work with all themes)
 *   Display ad Before Excerpt
 *   Display ad After Excerpt
 *   Ad as a Widget
-*   Manual - Insert {adinserter AD_NUMBER} or {adinserter AD_NAME} into post HTML code to display ad with AD_NAME name or ad number AD_NUMBER at this position
+*   Manual - Insert {adinserter AD_NUMBER} or {adinserter AD_NAME} into post or page HTML code to display ad with AD_NAME name or number AD_NUMBER at this position
+*   PHP function call `<?php adinserter (AD_NUMBER); ?>` - Insert code block AD_NUMBER at any position in template file

+Additional Options:

+*   Use {category}, {short_category}, {title}, {short_title}, {tag}, {smart_tag} or {search_query} tags to insert actual post data into code blocks
+*   To rotate different ad versions separate them with |rotate|

 Alignment:

+*   No Wrapping (leaves ad code as it is, otherwise it is wrapped by a div)
 *   None
 *   Align Left
 *   Align Right